governify/governify-web/content/quickstart/auditing-agile.md

 ___
 ### Deploying Bluejay
 #### Prerequisites
-- Linux server with Docker installed in it.
+- Linux server with Docker and Git installed on it.
+(This guide uses the port 80 and 443 of the server deploying a nginx with Docker)
 - A domain with the ability to modify DNS records.
 #### Infrastructure setup
-1. Create the following DNS records
+1. Create the following DNS A records, pointing to your server IP.
 - ui.bluejay.*[YourDomain]*
 - registry.bluejay.*[YourDomain]*
 - reporter.bluejay.*[YourDomain]*